3 points to challenge when choosing the right EDR

 On-Premises EDR: a response to technical and regulatory constraints

 In some cases, an On-Premises EDR (in a private Cloud or even Air-gapped) may be required.
-As mentioned earlier, it is designed to:
+It is designed to:

 - comply with legal and regulatory requirements